iPhone 12 release date | price, news, spec, rumors and leaks - Mash Viral

 Would Apple be about to add another camera to the device to make it even better?
 Various concept designs have been made and distributed by fans online with four cameras grouped around a flash – it looks neat, but does a phone really need four cameras?

-Whatever happens, we expect 12Mp cameras on the back to continue the beautiful photo and video experience.
+Whatever happens, we expect 12Mp cameras on the back to continue the brilliant photo and video experience.

 processor